codesmash1337/pokeagent_ac_mcts/README.md

 - **amago** and **metamon** (courtesy of Jake Grigsby, one of the organizers of the pokeagent competition)
 - **foulplay** and **pokeengine** (courtesy of pmariglia, a long-time Pokemon AI programmer and winner of the gen9ou portion)

-I thank them both for their resources and brilliant repositories.
-I would also like to thank my fellow contributors in the challenge, particularly psriram4 and SirNeural, for their insight, commitment, and perseverance.

 ---

 ## Summary of Approach

 I would breakdown my approach into 3 categories: **teambuilding**, **battling**, and **tournament-time adjustments**.
 Although battling takes the majority of the glory in the literature (and in my approach), I strongly believe that the future relies on a balance between the three pillars.
+(Can't have Dialga and Palkia without Giratina)

 ---